Challenging Field Sobriety Tests in Orange County, CA

 What are Field Sobriety Tests?

 Field Sobriety tests are a group of agility movements designed by the National Highway Transportation and Safety Administration (NHTSA) to determine intoxication.
 Some of the tests officers employ are standardized some are not.
 These exercises are intended to test balance, divided attention and coordination.
 These are skills that are usually necessary to operate a car, truck or motorcycle.
 Field sobriety tests assume that a sober person would be able to pass them.
 In other words, if you cannot pass the test, you are assumed legally drunk.
 However, field sobriety tests have only limited accuracy as documented by the National Highway Transportation and Safety Administration (NHTSA).
 In cases where field sobriety tests were used to convict people 20% – 30% would be wrongly convicted of DUI .
 Don’t let this happen to you.
-If you have been arrested for a DUI , contact Coffey and Coffey immediately.
+If you have been arrested for a DUI , contact the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawimmediately.

 Common Types of Field Sobriety Tests